Shopify/mobile-buy-android-sample/README.md

 ## Setup [⤴](#table-of-contents)

+To run the sample application, you can import this repository in Android Studio and run the project on a virtual device that you've created in the AVD manager.

+### Provide your own credentials

-To run the sample application, you need to provide credentials to the shop that the app will point to:
+You may choose to provide credentials to the shop that the app will point to:

 1. Create a private app with a Storefront API access token to access the storefront data.
 The storefront access token acts as the API key.
-2. Create `shop.properties` file under the root folder and add next lines:
+2. Modify the file `sample/shop.properties` with your credentials.

 ```
 SHOP_DOMAIN=<your-shop-here>.myshopify.com
 API_KEY=<your-api-key>
 ```

-3. Install a virtual device using the AVD Manager and run the sample app on that device.

 ## Contributions [⤴](#table-of-contents)